Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Cold forging has other processes designed for shaping metals.
 The ones listed here are common but only a few of the many that are in use.
 It is a popular process with auto manufacturers for the production of steering and suspension parts, certain braking systems, axles, and many other automobile parts.

-Wyman-Gordon specializes in radial forging machines that utilize radial die motion to forge various components with superior strength and integrity.
-These machines are popular due to their ability to achieve precise shapes, eliminate waste, and produce high-quality forged parts.
+Wyman-Gordon excels in manufacturing radial forging machines, which use radial die movement to create components with exceptional strength and integrity.
+These machines are highly regarded for their precision in shaping, waste reduction, and production of high-quality forged parts.

 An important factor, in this era of environmental concerns, is the eco-friendliness of cold forging since parts are shaped and formed under high pressure at room temperature.
 Unlike other processes, cold forging ensures that there will not be air bubbles or other deformities trapped in the workpiece.